krakel/debian-installation/README.md

   systemctl status libvirtd
 ```

-Finally I add the user to libvirtd groups and create a common directory for all my iso's.
+Finally I added the user to libvirtd groups and create a common directory for all my iso's.
 ```bash
   adduser $SUDO_USER libvirt
   adduser $SUDO_USER libvirt-qemu